Operation Substance

 Operation Substance was a British naval operation in July 1941 during the Second World War to escort Convoy GM 1, the first of the series from Gibraltar to Malta.
 The convoy, escorted by Force H, was attacked by Italian submarines, aircraft and MAS boats (Motoscafo armato silurante, motor torpedo boats).

 Convoy

-Port Chalmers carried 250 members of the Royal Artillery one light, one heavy anti-aircraft regiment and thirty field guns to strengthen the island against airborne assault.
+carried 250 members of the Royal Artillery one light, one heavy anti-aircraft regiment and thirty field guns to strengthen the island against airborne assault.
 Medical personnel expected to be needed in the anticipated Siege of Malta were also embarked.